-All items not related to food or tableware should be kept off the table: keys, small bags, sunglasses, and before everything from phones.
+All objects that are not related to food or cutlery should be kept away from the table: keys, small bags, sunglasses, and above all phones.

 Don't text at the table!

-If you are in a situation where you would politely apologize for going to the bathroom, you should leave politely even before you grab your phone.
+If you are in a situation where you would politely excuse yourself to go to the bathroom, you should also politely leave before reaching for your phone.

 Using the speaker

-Tell me to the speaker that you have the speaker on.
-Do not use the speaker unless you are in an office meeting that someone is attending remotely.
+Tell the speaker you have the speaker on.
+Do not use the speaker unless you are in the office for a meeting that someone is attending remotely.
 Warn the speaker that others are present and close the door.
-Keeping the speaker full when checking your voice messages is the pinnacle of annoyance.
+Keeping the speaker on full power when checking your voicemails is the pinnacle of annoyance

-Don't send an email saying "Hello!"
-If you have nothing else to say in your email response other than “Thank you!”, Don’t send it.
-You just fill in the inbox of others.
+Don't send an email that just says "Hi!"
+If you have nothing to say in your email reply other than “Thank you!” then don't send it.
+You're just filling up other people's inbox.

 Look at the person and not the cell phone!

-Keep the phone away while you talk face to face.
-When talking to someone face to face, don’t blink your phone at the same time to see who’s trying to reach you.
+Keep your phone away when talking face to face.
+When you're talking to someone face-to-face, don't keep flashing your phone to see who's trying to reach out to you.

-What not to do when writing an email: shout using all capital letters, use colored fonts and emoticons to attach to the message large attachments, forwards the message unless it is justified.
+What not to do when writing an email: shout using only capital letters, use colored fonts and emoticons, attach large attachments to the message, forward the message if it is not justified.

-Respect the teacher and your parents for their behavior.
-Do not check your personal equipment during a lesson or meeting attended by your teacher, someone else in your parent who is trying to talk to you.
+Respect the teacher and your parents with behavior.
+Do not check your personal devices during a lesson or a meeting where your teacher, parent or anyone else is trying to talk to you.

-Tell the phone your name.
-Don't just reply "Hi!" or "Haloooo?"
-When you answer another person's phone, say your name and whose phone the person called: "Hannel on Jennifer's phone."
+Tell your name on the phone.
+Don't just answer "Hi!" or "Hello?"
+When you answer the phone, for example to another person's phone, say your name and whose phone the person called: "Jennifer is on Hannelen's phone."

 Short voice messages

-When you leave a voice message, say your full name and number.
-Tell us succinctly why you are calling.
+When you leave a voice message, give your full name and number.
+Briefly state why you are calling.
 Repeat the first step and say goodbye.
 Keep the message very short.

 Keep quiet at school

-Keep your phone silent.
-If you leave your cell phone in your box / pipette, put it to silence.
-Especially if your ringtone is some sort of rocking rock song.
+Keep your phone on silent.
+If you leave your cell phone in your drawer/putpet, put it on silent.
+Especially if your ringtone is some raucous rock song.

 Phone while walking?

-Track traffic and don't browse your phone.
-Lift your head to observe the crossings of the street so that you do not get under the car.
-Stay on the right side of the sidewalk and do not make sudden stops.
-Don’t stop texting or checking email as you cross the road!
+Follow the traffic and don't scroll through your phone.
+Raise your head to observe when crossing the street so that you don't get hit by a car.
+Stop on the right side of the sidewalk and don't make sudden stops.
+Don't stop to text or check email when crossing the road!

 Don't play music too loud.
-If you use your player with earbuds, people near you will hear your playlist and it sounds like a little annoying fly acting like a DJ!
-When listening to music, it is good to consider others, especially in public spaces.
+If you use your player with ear buds, the people around you will hear your playlist and it will sound like a little annoying fly DJing!
+When listening to music, it's good to consider others, especially in public spaces.

-Avoid public telephone conversations, especially about your secret matters.
-Do not talk on the phone in the waiting room, in the hotel check-out queue, in the restaurant, on the train or, God forbid, in the restroom.
-Do not share your personal messages or messages written by others.
+Avoid public phone conversations, especially about your private affairs.
+Don't talk on the phone in a waiting room, in a hotel check-out line, in a restaurant, on a train, or, God forbid, in a restroom.
+Do not show your personal messages or messages written by others to others.

-Follow this instant messaging label.
+Follow this instant messaging etiquette.
 Always ask if now is a good time to chat.
-Consider other people’s schedules and bedtime.
+Consider other people's schedules and bedtimes.

-Don't shout on the phone.
-Even if you don’t hear the person at the other end of the line very well, that doesn’t mean he won’t hear you.
+Don't Yell into the phone.
+Even if you can't hear the person on the other end of the line very well, that doesn't mean they can't hear you.

 Think carefully about what you write.
-Don’t write sensitive personal things on social media, especially if even your schoolmates can read your writing.
+Don't post sensitive personal things on social media, especially if school friends can read your posts.